royjacobson/modules-report/README.md

 ### CMake
 There's been some recent progress.
 You can see changes relevant to modules [here](https://gitlab.kitware.com/cmake/cmake/-/merge_requests?scope=all&state=all&label_name[]=area%3Acxxmodules), and  [this](https://gitlab.kitware.com/cmake/cmake/-/issues/18355) is the relevant gitlab issue with some interesting discussions.

+The CMake strategy relies on the module scanning protocol from P1689R5, which means they rely on compiler support for this.
+There are GCC and Clang patches implementing this in preliminary review, but none of them are upstreamed yet.
+Until then only (very recent) MSVC will have this experimental CMake support.
+A stub project for using CMake with MSVC is available [here](https://github.com/GabrielDosReis/cmake-for-modules).

 [This](https://www.youtube.com/watch?v=hkefPcWySzI) recent talk details the goals of the CMake modules support.

 ### Bazel